 France and captivity

-After beating back the Luftwaffe, Bader became the Wing Commander of three squadrons of Spitfires.
-Through 1941 they gained a legendary reputation in the skies above northern France, as the RAF went on the offensive.
+Through 1941 Bader’s wing of Spitfires fought in the skies above northern France, as the RAF went on the offensive.
 Bader himself took part in over 50 sorties.

 Not long after he was taken into captivity Bader came face to face with Adolf Galland, one of the most prominent German fighter aces of the war.
 Galland ensured the famous Bader was treated with respect and the two former foes became friends.